jeffgregx2/ESPHomeCN105/home_assistant/README.md

  # Disable the web server component
 web_server: !remove
 ```
 Please note the '@v1.0' indicates that you only want version 1.0.
-If you are not familiar with Git, this is a "tag" that was created to mark files at a specific point in time with a name (in this case "V1.0").
+If you are not familiar with Git, this is a "tag" that was created to mark files at a specific point in time with a name (in this case "v1.0").
 If you use "@main" then you would be using the latest version available in the repository.
 By specifying a specific version you reduce the chances of a breaking changes within the include files.
-However you might miss an enhancement or a fix needed to maintain compatibility with the firmware and Home Assistant resulting requiring manual intervention.
+However you might miss an enhancement or a fix needed to maintain compatibility with the firmware and Home Assistant requiring manual intervention.

 ### Local include files
 The only changes necessary to move to a local directory are in the packages definition: